glitchroy/textboxy/README.md

 * Easy linking between message boxes and "speaker" instances, automatically updating the message box position
 * Basic options for text sound
 * Basic callbacks
+* Profiles for keeping track of your instances properties (sound, speed etc.)

 Some more features I'd like to add are
 * Support for different fonts in one message box